-Atlanta’s hospitality portfolio will experience more than $486 million in new product over the next two years.
+Atlanta’s hospitality portfolio will continue to experience a tremendous amount of growth over the next three years.
 The city is gaining new hotel properties, expanding world-class venues and renovating existing facilities, creating an ever-evolving destination for visitors.

-The largest aquarium in the Western hempisphere is even bigger with a redesigned entry and a new gallery featuring sharks.
+The largest aquarium in the Western hemisphere is even bigger with a redesigned entry and a new gallery featuring sharks.
 The latest exhibit, Sharks!
-Predators of the Deep, features 1.2 millon gallons of water, offering a new experience for guests and doubles as an event space.
+Predators of the Deep, features 1.2 million gallons of water, offering a new experience for guests and doubles as an event space.

 Located at West Peachtree and 15th streets, Hampton Inn & Suites by Hilton Atlanta Midtown offers 186 guest rooms.
 The 20th floor features an indoor and outdoor rooftop bar and lounge area showcasing skyline views of Midtown.